rdettai/node-geoip-country-only/README.md

 {
    range: [ <low bound of IP block>, <high bound of IP block> ],
    country: 'XX',                 // 2 letter ISO-3166-1 country code
-   region: 'RR',                  // 2 character region code.
-For US states this is the 2 letter
-                                  // ISO-3166-2 subcountry code for other countries, this is the
-                                  // FIPS 10-4 subcountry code
-   city: "City Name",             // This is the full city name
-   ll: [<latitude>, <longitude>]  // The latitude and longitude of the city }
+}
 ```

-The actual values for the `range` array depend on whether the IP is IPv4 or IPv6 and should be
-considered internal to `geoip-lite`.
+The actual values for the `range` array should be considered internal to `geoip-lite`.
 To get a human readable format, pass them to `geoip.pretty()`

 If the IP address was not found, the `lookup` returns `null`